 Hi, could I use the same recipe but instead use strawberries to make strawberry cupcakes?
 Thank you!

 Yes, that should work!
-I recommend cutting the strawberries to be no larger than the size of blueberries to make sure these cupcakes bake evenly. 🙂 I can’t wait to hear what you think of them Tanya!
+We recommend cutting the strawberries to be no larger than the size of blueberries to make sure these cupcakes bake evenly. 🙂 I can’t wait to hear what you think of them Tanya!